FAQ

-What services are available through Connecticut Hospice?
+What services are available through The Connecticut Hospice?

 Connecticut Hospice is a licensed inpatient hospital, providing inpatient hospice and palliative care, as well as hospice and palliative home care services.
 Additionally, Connecticut Hospice offers in-hospital respite care for a limited amount of time.
 Medical, nursing care, social work, pastoral care, expressive arts therapies, dietary consults, reiki, bereavement and volunteer services are available in both inpatient and home-care settings.
 Volunteer drivers may also be available to assist with rides to our inpatient facility, if needed.